sammyne/mastering-ethereum/chapter03-ethereum-clients/README.md

 - You can't use "real" money on a testnet; it runs on test ether.
 Consequently, you can't test security against real adversaries, as there is nothing at stake.
 - There are some aspects of a public blockchain that you cannot test realistically on a testnet.
 Examples are
   - Transaction fees, although necessary to send transactions, are not a consideration on a testnet, since gas is free.
-  - Not so real network congestion occurring the public mainnet sometimes
+  - Not so real network congestion occurring in the public mainnet sometimes

 ### Local Blockchain Simulation Advantages and Disadvantages